TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 6/1 Chronicles 6.59.md

 ---

-and Ashan with its suburbs, and Beth-shemesh with its suburbs;
+and Ashan with its suburbs, and Beth Shemesh with its suburbs;